Ditectrev/Microsoft-Azure-AZ-400-Designing-and-Implementing-Microsoft-DevOps-Solutions-Practice-Tests-Exams-QA/README.md

 - [ ] Number of dependencies: Node color.
 Risk level: Link length.
 - [ ] Number of dependencies: Link width.
 Risk level: Link color.

-### Note: This question is part of a series of questions that present the same scenario.
-Each question in the series contains a unique solution that might meet the stated goals.
-Some question sets might have more than one correct solution, while others might not have a correct solution.
-After you answer a question in this section, you will NOT be able to return to it.
-As a result, these questions will not appear in the review screen.
-You need to recommend an integration strategy for the build process of a Java application.
+### You need to recommend an integration strategy for the build process of a Java application.
 The solution must meet the following requirements: The build must access an on-premises dependency management system.
 The build outputs must be stored as Server artifacts in Azure DevOps.
 The source code must be stored in a Git repository in Azure DevOps.
 Solution: Configure the build pipeline to use a Microsoft-hosted agent pool running a Linux image.
 Include the Java Tool Installer task in the build pipeline.
 Does this meet the goal?

-- [x] yes
+- [x] Yes.
-- [ ] no
+- [ ] No.

 ### You have an Azure solution that contains a build pipeline in Azure Pipelines.
 You experience intermittent delays before the build pipeline starts.
 You need to reduce the time it takes to start the build pipeline.
 What should you do?